will273564/Physical-Computing/README.md

 <dd></dd>
 Computer software is found all over the internet.
 Some of it is even pre-installed onto your computer.
 Infact, you would not be able to read this now if you were not utilizing any kind of software (such as a web browser.)

+# The Difference Between Analog And Digital
+<dt>What is the difference between analog and digital?</dt>
+An analog signal or machine is a machine in which physical mechanics and machinery is used to perform a certain task, (such as an analog clock.)
+Digital signals or machines is the term used to describe how a processor or microcontroller is used to calculate certain information (such as the time in a digital clock.)